Rough-legged buzzard: Longevity and mortality

 Most predation recorded on this species is on the young at the nest.
-Arctic foxes (Vulpes lagopus), brown bears (Ursus arctos), and wolverines (Gulo gulo) have all eaten eggs and young of this species if they are capable of accessing nests on foot.
-Avian scavengers, especially maurading groups of common ravens, will also readily prey on eggs and nestlings, as will skuas (Stercorarius ssp.).
+Arctic foxes (Vulpes lagopus), brown bears (Ursus arctos), and wolverines (Gulo gulo) will all eat eggs and young of this species if they are capable of accessing nests on foot.
+Avian scavengers, especially groups of common ravens, will also readily prey on eggs and nestlings, as will skuas (Stercorarius spp.).
 Snowy owls (Bubo scandiacus) are a potential predator at the nest as well.
-Adults, being a large raptorial bird, have fewer natural predators but may die in conflicts, especially if they are defending their own nests and are occasionally preyed on by other large raptorial birds.
-Raptors who prey on rough-legged hawks of most ages at varied times of year may include numerous eagles (especially the golden eagle (Aquila chrysaetos), though also sometimes other Aquila in Eurasia and seldom Haliaeetus eagles) as well as large falcons.
-While wintering, rough-legged buzzards or hawks may be vulnerable to predation by night to Eurasian eagle-owls (Bubo bubo) or great horned owls (Bubo virginianus) and rarely, during day, other large Buteo hawks, including those of their own species.
+Adults, being a large raptorial bird, have fewer natural predators but may die in conflicts, especially if they are defending their own nests, and are occasionally preyed on by other large raptorial birds.
+Raptors which prey on rough-legged buzzards of most ages at varied times of year may include numerous eagles (especially the golden eagle (Aquila chrysaetos), though also sometimes other Aquila in Eurasia, but only rarely Haliaeetus eagles) as well as large falcons.
+While wintering, rough-legged buzzards or hawks may be vulnerable to predation by night to Eurasian eagle-owls (Bubo bubo) or great horned owls (Bubo virginianus) and rarely, during day, other large buzzards, including those of their own species.

 Besides predation, it could be other reasons for nestling mortality among rough-legged buzzards.
 Nestlings in their first two weeks have a lousy temperature regulation.
 In the tundra landscape, they nest on the ground and during hot weather, they could go out of the nest seeking shelter from the sun.
 If weather then rapidly changes to the thunderstorm (which is common in the Arctic) nestlings could die without parent protection in a short time in 3–5 m from the nest.
 Other reasons for nestling mortality are earth-slides of the river-banks, where rough-legged buzzards often build their nests, and chilling.

 Vocalization

-Adult rough-legged hawks will vocalize alarm calls when intruders approach a nesting site.
+Adult rough-legged buzzards will give alarm calls when intruders approach a nesting site.
 It is described as a downward slurring whistle, sounding like kiu wiyuk or a lengthy descending kee-eer similar to that of the red-tailed hawk.
 This cry is given in flight or from a perch every 15–30 seconds.
 During courtship, both sexes have been recorded to give a whistling sound that changes to a hiss.
-Following copulation, females will give a cluck-like sound and males vocalize a whistling noise.
+Following copulation, females will give a cluck-like sound and males give a whistling noise.
 Fledglings will give begging calls while waiting for parents to provide food.